Life changing discoveries our ancestors made

 Farming – 12,000 years ago

 There has been some evidence found that suggests plants were purposely planted as long ago as 25,000 BCE, but they seem to be small isolated plantings that couldn’t possibly support people alone.
-The earliest known use of agriculture as a method to move away from the hunter-gatherer lifestyle began 12,000 years ago in a fertile area of land surrounding a river system in an area that is now made up of several middle eastern countries.
-Between modern day Israel, Syria, Jordan, Palestine, Iraq and Iran, a small selection of plants were grown such as barley, wheat, lentils, peas and beans.
+The earliest known use of agriculture as a method to move away from the hunter-gatherer lifestyle began 12,000 years ago in a fertile area of land surrounding a river system in an area that is now made up of several Middle Eastern countries.
+Between modern-day Israel, Syria, Jordan, Palestine, Iraq, and Iran, a small selection of plants were grown such as barley, wheat, lentils, peas, and beans.
 This was also around the same time that people began to domesticate animals and gain access to things like eggs and milk, something difficult to gather from a 500 kg wild cow.

 The written word – 3,400 BCE

-The oldest known writing system was developed by the Mesopotamia civilization who lived in an area now known as Iraq, but unlike other technologies, it wasn’t passed onto other civilizations and was instead invented independently several times around the world.
+The oldest known writing system was developed by the Mesopotamian civilization who lived in an area now known as Iraq, but unlike other technologies, it wasn’t passed onto other civilizations and was instead invented independently several times around the world.
 The Egyptians were the first to invent a lasting written language which started in 3,200 BCE and lasted for over 2,000 years.
 Symbols are much older than any written language but aren’t able to convey whole messages and instead only represent single meanings, such as a god or a mountain.

 Metals – 9000 Years ago

 After the various stages of the Stone Age came the first metal age, which was when people learned how to melt and use copper.
 It’s likely that people found other metals before this like lead and tin, both of which have very low melting points and would be easy to melt out of their ore in a fire, but both are completely useless for making tools or weapons based on how soft they are.
-The copper age lasted until around 3,500 BCE when people learned that combing copper and tin makes a new metal called Bronze, a material much stronger than either metal alone.
+The copper age lasted until around 3,500 BCE when people learned that combining copper and tin makes a new metal called Bronze, a material much stronger than either metal alone.

 Iron – 5000 BCE